Notes on the Practical Application of Nested Sampling: MultiNest, (Non)convergence, and Rectification: Test Problems and Methodology

 \subsubsection{A Noisy Test Problem}

-For the test introduced in Section \ref{sec:noisygauss}, developed in an attempt to understand a possible cause for MultiNest systematically underestimating credible region widths \citep[e.g.,][]{2019ApJ...887L..24M,2021AJ....162..237I} in a sampling-efficiency-dependent way \citep[e.g.,][]{2021ApJ...918L..28M},\footnote{Most quantitatively, in \citet{2021ApJ...918L..28M}, MultiNest underestimated the neutron star equatorial radius posterior width by a factor of $\sim0.67$ when used with ($N_{\rm live}=1000,$ $\epsilon=0.01$), a factor of $\sim0.79$ when used with ($N_{\rm live}=3000,$ $\epsilon=0.01$), and even smaller factors when used with larger sampling efficiencies.} I focused instead on MultiNest parameters closer to those used in scientific applications.
-Specifically, I used $N_{\rm live}\in\{300,1000,3000,10000\}$, for each $N_{\rm live}$ I have used the sampling efficiencies $\epsilon~\in~\{0.3, 0.1, 0.03, 0.01\}$, and I have tested each ($N_{\rm live}$, $\epsilon$) combination 10 independent times.
+For the test introduced in Section \ref{sec:noisygauss}, developed in an attempt to understand a possible cause for MultiNest systematically underestimating credible region widths \citep[e.g.,][]{2019ApJ...887L..24M,2021AJ....162..237I} in a sampling-efficiency-dependent way \citep[e.g.,][]{2021ApJ...918L..28M}, I focused instead on MultiNest parameters closer to those used in scientific applications.
+Specifically, I used $N_{\rm live}\in\{300,1000,3000,10000\}$, for each $N_{\rm live}$ I have used the sampling efficiencies $\epsilon~\in~\{0.3, 0.1, 0.03, 0.01\}$, and tested each ($N_{\rm live}$, $\epsilon$) combination 10 independent times.
 For each of these, I have saved MultiNest outputs at two evidence tolerance values, $\texttt{tol}\in\{0.5,0.01\}$, waiting for the first series to complete and then re-starting each with a lower tolerance.
 For succinctness, I have only reported in Section \ref{section:noisy} results from a 10D test case.